-In its default configuration your auth project logs INFO and above messages to myauth/log/allianceauth.log.
-If you’re encountering issues it’s a good idea to view DEBUG messages as these greatly assist the troubleshooting process.
+In its default configuration, your auth project logs INFO and higher messages to myauth/log/allianceauth.log.
+If you’re encountering issues, it’s a good idea to view DEBUG messages as these greatly assist the troubleshooting process.
 These are printed to the console with manually starting the webserver via

 python manage.py runserver.

 To record DEBUG messages in the log file, alter a setting in your auth project’s settings file:

 LOGGING['handlers']['log_file']['level'] = 'DEBUG'.
 After restarting gunicorn and celery, your log file will record all logging messages.

 I’m getting error 500 when trying to connect to the website on a new installation

 Great.
 Error 500 is the generic message given by your web server when anything breaks.
 The actual error message is hidden in one of your auth project’s log files.
 Read them to identify it.